K's Choice: More solo projects

 In 2005, Sam released his solo album Scream in both Europe and the U.S., accompanied by a tour.
-Gert, having flirted for a while with the band name Moon Brigade, announced his new band is called "Woodface" (which is also the name of one of his favorite albums from Crowded House).
+Gert, having flirted for a while with the band name Moon Brigade, announced his new band is called Woodface (which is also the name of one of his favorite albums from Crowded House).
 Woodface released its first album Good Morning Hope on 19 September 2005.
 Sam released another solo album called Shine and Gert another Woodface Album Comet in 2007.
 In 2008, Sam released another album, Never Say Goodbye.
 Gert and his band Woodface opened at several of Sam's shows in 2007 and 2008.

 In an 7 October 2008, interview with Austin Sound Check, Sam confirmed plans for a new album in 2009.
 On 8 June 2009, six years after K's Choice announced their indefinite hiatus, the band's official website announced they will perform at the 35th edition of Folk Dranouter on 7 August 2009.
 In 2009, to celebrate the return of K's Choice on the international level, Sony Music released the compilation album The Essential K's Choice.

-Return with Echo Mountain
+Return and Echo Mountain

 K's Choice recorded their fifth studio album Echo Mountain in the Echo Mountain Studios in Asheville, North Carolina.
-On 22 February 2010, they confirmed on their website that the new album will be released on 26 March 2010.
+On 22 February 2010, they confirmed on their website that the new album would be released on 26 March 2010.
 "When I Lay Beside You" and "Come Live The Life" were released as singles.

 In 2011, Sam and Gert recorded a follow-up to Echo Mountain in the form of an acoustic CD called Little Echoes.
 For this album and the following tour, the both of them were only joined by pianist Reinout Swinnen.

 In 2013, Sam and Gert returned to Echo Mountain Studios to record an album as a side project under the name "Bettens" for a 3D documentary about an expedition to Antarctica, Beyond the Challenge.
 The album titled, Waving at the Sun was eventually released under the K's Choice name in the U.S. and other countries in 2014.